-Samburu, Buffalo Springs and Shaba National Reserves are set in the lands of the colourful Samburu pastoralists (Samburu means ‘butterfly’ in corrupted Masai language), and are rugged, dry wilderness featuring bubbly hot springs, rolling savannah, miles of scrub and desert and the Ewaso Nyiro (brown river), which support a diversity of wildlife including elephants, leopards, lions, and the rare Grevy’s zebra.
+Samburu, Buffalo Springs and Shaba National Reserves are set in the lands of the colourful Samburu pastoralists (Samburu means ‘butterfly’ in corrupted Maasai language), and are rugged, dry wilderness featuring bubbly hot springs, rolling savannah, miles of scrub and desert and the Ewaso Nyiro (brown river), which support a diversity of wildlife including elephants, leopards, lions, and the rare Grevy’s zebra.

 With the rains, the Ewaso Nyiro becomes an oasis of life.
 Large herds of reticulated giraffe, buffalo, and impala gather at the banks to drink.
 Elephant herds often wade across the river, stopping to wallow and bathe in the shallows.